mattb20/CV/README.md

 - Wrote academic research paper investigating the recent introduction of the Progress 8 measure relating to school attainment

 Queen Mary, University of London - BSc Mathematics

+## Experience
+LNT Software (CoolCare) 30/7/18 - Present

+Keen to continue learning as much as I could about software development, I began work at LNT Software working as a developer on their CoolCare software, writing in Java and using other technology such as Docker, MS SQL management studio, raw SQL code and more.

 ## Interests